 for any such system.
 The documentation in pure ASCII format is included.

-The flat assembler g is a new assembly engine designed to become a successor of the one used by flat assembler 1.
+The flat assembler g is the new assembly engine designed to become a successor of the one used by flat assembler 1.

 It does not have a built-in support for x86 instructions.
 It is a generic assembler that can be used in place of flat assembler 1 in